svkucheryavski/svelte-plots-basic/README.md

 ### Handle mouse events

 Elements of points and bar series as well as axes component.
-When user clicks on axes area outside any series elements the `Axes` component dispatches event `'axesclick'`.
+When user clicks on axes area outside any series elements, the `Axes` component dispatches event `'axesclick'`.

-When user clicks on element of `Bars` component it dispatches `'barclick'` event supplements with data value which correspond to the bar index.
-Similar for `Points`, if user clicks on any marker the `Axes`  component dispatches `'markerclick'` event with point index as supplemented data.
+When user clicks on element (marker) of `Points` component it dispatches `'markerclick'` event supplements with data value which correspond to the marker index (position of the values with marker coordinates).

-Here is an example which utilizes this functionality to select a point (marker) when user clicks on it and remove selection if user clicks outside any series elements (but inside the plotting area).
+Here is an example which utilizes this functionality to select a point (marker) when user clicks on it and removes the selection if user clicks outside the markers (but inside the plotting area).

 ```svelte
 <script>